 There are a lot of stats to keep track of in Call of Duty: Warzone, but finding them isn’t as simple as you might hope.
-Although numbers like your K/D ratio, number of kills, and total score are in Warzone itself, a third-party website is necessary for getting a full view of your performance in the game.
-Here’s how to track your stats in Call of Duty: Warzone and Modern Warfare easily.
+Although numbers like your K/D ratio, number of kills, and total score are in Warzone itself, third-party websites are necessary for getting a full view of your performance in the game.
+Here’s how to track your stats in Call of Duty: Warzone.

 - Tips and tricks to win Call of Duty: Warzone

 - The best loadouts in Call of Duty: Warzone

 - All Warzone bunker locations: Where they are and what’s inside

 There are three main Warzone stat-tracking websites: Codstats.net, Tracker.gg, and Wzranked.com.
 Of the three, we prefer Wzranked — the stats are cleanly laid out, and the site has detailed, up-to-date information on the most-used weapons.
 You can also track your Warzone stats in-game, though the presentation isn’t as good as it could be.
 More on that in a moment.